siyul-park/uniflow/README.md

 ## Benchmarks

 The benchmarking tests were conducted using a VPS S SSD (4 Core, 8 GB) from [Contabo](https://contabo.com/).
 Performance was measured with the [Apache HTTP server benchmarking tool](https://httpd.apache.org/docs/2.4/programs/ab.html) over the loopback network adapter (127.0.0.1).
-The test workflow used the [ping example](/examples/ping.yaml), consisting of `linster`, `router`, and `snippet` nodes.
+The test workflow used the [ping example](/examples/ping.yaml), consisting of `listener`, `router`, and `snippet` nodes.

 ```sh
 ab -n 102400 -c 1024 http://127.0.0.1:8000/ping